 How long will I be in the hospital?

-The length of hospital stay for either an open or laparoscopic gastric bypass surgery is about a two to three days, and less than 24 hours for a gastric band patient.
-The time spent in the hospital depends on upon the individual, his or her co-morbidities, and whether or not there are complications.
+Length of hospital stay for either an open or laparoscopic gastric bypass surgery is about a two to three days, and less than 24 hours for a gastric band patient.
+The time spent in the hospital depends upon the individual, his or her co-morbidities, and whether or not there are complications.